sandialabs/Integrase-On-Demand/README.md

 ```
 python <PATH>/bin/runiod.py -in genome.fa -out output_folder_name -search
 ```
 In this case, the entire database of sequences (182,734) are searched.
-Alternatively the user can specify a list of attB sequences to search.
+Alternatively the user can specify a list of attB sequences to search with the additional '-seq' flag.
 The list may be provided as a comma separated list in standard input:
 ```
 python <PATH>/bin/runiod.py -in genome.fa -out output_folder_name -search -seq attB1,attB2,...,attBn
 ```